 - 1. Each Graduate Program has specific admission requirements.
 Please see the requirements for your Graduate Program. - 2.
 Application Form Online - 3.
-United States 4-year-university transcripts sent directly from issuing institution. - 4.
-Evidence of financial support (please submit at least one of the following): - · A letter from your financial institution to prove financial support - A letter from your sponsor (if you have one) to prove financial support - A bank statement dated within the last six months that reflects the amount for tuition and fees of minimum one semester - 5.
+Official Academic Records - From international institutions: Heidelberg requires that international graduate applicants provide proof of undergraduate studies completion to be enrolled at the university in a Master program.
+Heidelberg acknowledges a NACES approved agency's evaluation as an automatically authenticated transcript submission Other forms of transcript submission may apply on a case-by-case basis.
+For these situations, Heidelberg reserves the right to accept or reject transcripts at its own discretion and reserves the right to ask for additional information if deemed necessary.
+Official Transcripts not requiring NACES evaluations must be mailed directly from the school to Heidelberg University. - From U.S. institutions: all final, official transcripts sent directly from the issuing institution. - 4.
+Evidence of financial support\ (please submit at least one of the following): - A letter from your financial institution to prove financial support - A letter from your sponsor (if you have one) to prove financial support - A bank statement dated within the last six months that reflects the amount for tuition and fees of minimum one semester - 5.
 Passport photocopy (or other form of identification.
-You will need a valid passport to receive your I-20 form for your visa) - U.S. visa regulations require students to submit documented evidence of the amount of financial support that will be available from personal resources as well as any additional resource.
+You will need a valid passport to receive your I-20 form for your visa) - 6.
+Visa transfer form if currently holding a U.S. F-1 visa.

+\U.S. visa regulations require students to submit documented evidence of the amount of financial support that will be available from personal resources as well as any additional resource.